What is a De-Esser effect?

 Cymbals can often sound harsh.
-Whether it is the crash, ride or hi-hat, hi frequencies on the above-mentioned drum sounds can wash out the entire drum mix.
+Whether it is the crash, ride or hi-hat, hi frequencies on the drum sounds can wash out the entire drum mix.
 For this reason, you need a dynamic processor like De-esser to fix that.
-Furthermore, it can provide more control in order to attenuate certain unwanted frequencies.
+Furthermore, it can provide more control in order to attenuate specific unwanted frequencies.
 In addition to this, it will do the job better than a regular equalizer.
 As you can see in the picture below, a part of the audio spectrum is selected where the attenuation is applied.
 Let’s hear the drum mix without and with De-esser applied.

 ~Audio example 1 – Drum groove without DeEsser

 ~Audio example 1 – Drum groove with DeEsser

 2. Removing harshness from an electric guitar recording

 Recordings of an electric guitar, especially heavily distorted ones, can often have some harsh sounding frequencies.
 Sometimes the equalizer is not enough to process these unwanted frequencies.
 Consequently, you could apply de-esser to perform attenuation only during specific parts where the amplitude of the harsh frequencies exceeds the threshold.
 So let’s hear this the next example:

 ~Electric guitar without DeEsser

 ~Electric guitar with DeEsser

 3. Using De-esser to reduce fret noise on bass guitar

 When it comes to the foundation of the song, a bass guitar is one of its unavoidable elements.
 Therefore it’s crucial to keep it stable in the mix.
 Fret and pick noises from a bass guitar can sometimes be overwhelming if too much compression is applied.
 As a matter of fact, these kinds of noises usually occur on high frequencies.
 Once again de-esser is a great tool to keep those noises at a reasonable level.